 Set Up Your Schedule

-Unless you are working as an hourly employee for a real estate firm, chances are that you do not have a required schedule to keep or clock to punch daily as an agent.
-And our guess is you like it that way, and it’s one of the reasons you are in the business in the first place.
+Unless you are working as an hourly employee for a real estate firm, the chances are that you do not have a required schedule to keep or clock to punch daily as an agent.
+And our guess is that you like it that way, and it’s one of the reasons you are in the business in the first place.
 The challenge is that while it is nice not to have to punch the clock, it is probably going to be necessary to punch one to find success.
 Real estate is hard.

 Most new agents wonder, "How am I going to spend all the free time I'm about to have as a result of being in real estate?"
-Most experienced agents wonder, "How am going to find any free time?"
+Most experienced agents wonder, "How am I going to find any free time?"
 There is not enough time in the day to get everything done!
-New agents should force themselves to allocate as much time as possible in the early stages of their practice to building their business.
+New agents should force themselves to allocate as much time as possible in the early stages of their practice to build their business.
 If they punch the clock and begin doing specific designated activities every day, soon enough, they will probably be busier than they want to be.

 Put Specific Activities For Your Goals

 Punching the clock is an essential first step to positive time management, but identifying the necessary activities that need to be done during that time is even more important.
 It is highly recommended that you put specific activity goals into place.
-Create a goal sheet of big things you would like to accomplish, then break that down to specific activities that you need to do to make the goal a reality.
+Create a goal sheet of the big things you would like to accomplish, then break that down to specific activities that you need to do to make the goal a reality.